thomas-compagnoni/iOthello/README.md

 The game is simple to understand, however [here's a brief summary of the rules](https://www.worldothello.org/about/about-othello/othello-rules/official-rules/english).

 ## An overview
-<p>That's it, seems to work mh?
+<p>That's it, seems to work, isn't it?
 Tests show that the AI wins 97% of the time, draws 2% and loses 1% vs a random bot .<br>
 In this example the white player is the random bot, the black one is the trained bot.

 <p>&nbsp;</p>